Gabriella439/nixos-in-production/manuscript/Containers.md

 +      backend = "podman";
 ```

-… and then change all command-line references from `podman` to `docker`:
+… and then change all command-line references from `docker` to `podman`:

 ```diff
 -          path = [ pkgs.docker ];